GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Could Enterprises game the system by mis-bidding the torq_gamble or manipulating timelines?
 Yes.
 But the system is self-correcting:

-- **Under-bidding** → not enough RoboTorq in circulation → liquidity dries up.
+- **Under-bidding** → not enough RoboTorq in circulation → liquidity dries up → business left with extra stock and losses.
-- **Over-bidding** → visible in BidNet’s analytics → future BRLA terms tighten.
+- **Over-bidding** → visible in BidNet’s market analytics → future BRLA terms tighten → go back to human labor or agree to stricter terms.

 Persistent manipulators are downgraded to **TorqVault financing**, which is more expensive.
 Thus, Enterprises compete *against* and *cooperate with* AI financial overseers — producing a self-optimizing economy.

 ---